 Each workers’ compensation is unique, and it’s best to discuss your options with a lawyer.
 Don’t be tempted to accept the first offer until after you’ve spoken to a workers’ comp attorney who can help.

-John Foy & Associates can help you seek the settlement you actually deserve to account for how your injuries have impacted your life.
+Georgia workers’ compensation lawyers John Foy & Associates can help you seek the settlement you actually deserve to account for how your injuries have impacted your life.
 We have been helping injured workers for over 20 years, and we know what it takes to win cases.
-Call us today at (404) 400-4000 or contact us online to get matched with the best lawyer for you and schedule a FREE consultation.
+Call us today or contact us online to get matched with the best lawyer for you and schedule a FREE consultation.